If you are attracted by a career that encourages a healthy and balanced lifestyle, then you’ve come to the right place.

-The three fitness related assessments within the constabulary recruitment process you’ll need to prepare for are the Physical Appraisal Test (PAT), the Physical Competency Test (PCT), and your swimming certificate.
+The two fitness related assessments within the recruitment process you’ll need to prepare for are the Physical Appraisal Test (PAT) and the Physical Competency Test (PCT).

 You will complete an initial PAT after you've successfully completed assessment day.
 Before you can attend an initial PAT you need to attend at least one PAT rehearsal.
 This is a great opportunity to see how this test is administered.
 It will also help you to gauge your current fitness levels and work out what you need to improve before you attempt the real thing.
 To find out more about the PAT and how to book into a rehearsal, take a look at the Recruitment Journey section.

 NZ police officers regularly work around waterways and oceans as a part of their everyday duty.
 From time to time Our People have to make timely and safe decisions about working around and sometimes in water in response to many varied event types, ranging from vehicle crashes to weather driven civil defence emergencies.